Villány: Wine region

 Villány is the most famous red wine region in Hungary.
 The southernmost wine region has the highest number of sunshine hours.
 Hungary's climate is continental.
 However, the Villány wine region is characterized by its sub-Mediterranean climate because of its location.
 Here's a great, full-bodied Bordeaux-style red wine cuvee.
 French varieties Cabernet Sauvignon, Cabernet Franc, Merlot had a great time here.
 There is also Portugieser, Kékfrankos, but we can also meet Kadarka and Syrah grapes.
-Of course, white grapes are also cultivated by winemakers such as Italian Riesling, Chardonnay, Sauvignon Blanc and Green Veltelini.
+White grapes are also cultivated by winemakers such as Italian Riesling, Chardonnay, Sauvignon Blanc and Green Veltelini.